HappySeaFox/sail/README.md

 ### SAIL plugins

-SAIL plugins are the deepest level.
+SAIL plugins is the deepest level.
 This is a set of standalone, dynamically loaded codecs (SO on Linux and DLL on Windows).
 They implement actual decoding and encoding capabilities.
 End-users never work with plugins directly.
 They always use abstract, high-level APIs for that.